 Setting up an SMS opt-in system is easy.
 You can create a free account with CallHub and rent a keyword of your choice.
 When someone texts you that keyword on your rented long code or short code number, they have opted-in to your SMS subscription.
 And you’ve begun!

-When you are running more extensive communication programs, such as sending text messages to all parents or the entire student body, you could rent a dedicated long code number and get to choose unlimited keywords for different use cases.
+When you are running more extensive communication programs, such as sending text messages to all parents or the entire student body, you could get a dedicated 10DLC number and get to choose unlimited keywords for different use cases.

 Here’s what it can do for you: